 Comprehensive Digestive Stool Analysis Test by Genova Diagnostics (CDSA)

-SIBO Test (Small Intestinal Bacteria Overgrowth): – This tests for bacteria overgrowth in the small intestine by testing your breath after following a special diet and then fasting for 12 hours.
-This is a test where you go into your doctor’s office and breath into a series of tubes over the course of 2-3 hours every 20 minutes.
+This tests for bacteria overgrowth in the small intestine by testing your breath after following a special diet and then fasting for 12 hours.
+This is a test where you go into your doctor's office and breath into a series of tubes over the course of 2-3 hours every 20 minutes.
 The lab then tests the breath to get the results to see if there is an overgrowth of bacteria.
 Treatment is always advised by your doctor.
-If this test is negative, it means you don’t have SIBO, but may have a bacterial overgrowth in the colon, which would require one of the above tests.
+If this test is negative, it means you don't have SIBO, but may have a bacterial overgrowth in the colon, which would require one of the above tests.
 Commonwealth Lab has closed.
 This was the lab that conducted this test.
 The other option for this test is BioHealth.
 However, this lab doesn't participate in insurance plans but can be submitted for partial reimbursement.
 The cost of this test is under $150.00.

 Lyme Disease Testing: